Research

 Topological photonics

 Past projects include topological phenomena in plasmonics systems (PRL & Nat.
 Commun.).
-More recent projects include analysis of band connectivity and topology in 3D photonic crystals (PRX), topology-optimization of photonic crystals (arXiv), and quasicrystalline Weyl points (arXiv).
+More recent projects include analysis of band connectivity and topology in 3D photonic crystals (Phys.
+Rev. X), topology-optimization of photonic crystals (ACS Photonics), quasicrystalline Weyl points (Phys.
+Rev. B), and statistical exploration of topology in photonics (Phys.
+Rev. Lett.).

 Many of my more recent activities have been associated with development of symmetry-based methods.
 Several of the associated software tools are available as open-source software, implemented in the Julia programming language: